rickaleu/android-samples/README.md

 # android-samples
-Basic samples using android libs or specific features.
+Basic examples using android libs or specific features.